strapi/documentation/docs/developer-docs/latest/setup-deployment-guides/deployment/hosting-guides/amazon-aws.md

 pm2 start ecosystem.config.js
 ```

-Your Strapi project should now be available on `http://your-local-ip-address:1337/`.
-Your local IP address will be the one from the Ubuntu server.
+Your Strapi project should now be available on `http://your-ip-address:1337/`.
+Your IP address will be the one corresponding to your Ubuntu server.

 ::: tip
 Earlier, `Port 1337` was allowed access for **testing and setup** purposes.
 After setting up **NGINX**, the **Port 1337** needs to have access **denied**.